IanMadd/academic/content/portfolio/Data_Tables.md

 <br>

+{{% alert note %}}

-Also notice the the use of **1L** to select the first column in the set command of the final speed test.
+Notice the the use of **1L** to select the first column in the set command of the final speed test.
 See [here](http://stackoverflow.com/questions/7014387/whats-the-difference-between-1l-and-1) and [here](https://cran.r-project.org/doc/manuals/R-lang.html#Constants) for a discussion of the use of 1 vs 1L for integers in R.

+{{% /alert %}}

 <br>